shamenchens/dependo/readme.md

 Let me introduce dependo - A small visualization tool that draws an force directed graph of JavaScript dependencies that has been annotated with either CommonJS, or AMD.
 Behind the scene I’m using a wonderful library named [node-madge](https://github.com/pahen/node-madge/), to extract the dependencies and combined with the power of [D3.js](http://d3js.org/) I draw a beautiful zoomable directed graph.

+In this version of dependo, we also provide dependency parser based on annotated comments of javascript, such as `/* global SomeModules */`, `/* exported SomeModules */` to describe dependency other than CommonJS or AMD style.
+Dependecy parser extends from Johns' [dependency-parser](https://github.com/huchengtw-moz/dependency-parser) and wrapped into `lib/system_module_parser.js`.

 You can read the full introduction to the project in my [blog post](http://blog.kenneth.io/blog/2013/04/01/visualize-your-javaScript-dependencies-with-dependo/).